Lucien Van Impe: Biography

 Lucien Van Impe lives in Impe (his family name refers to that town) with his wife Rita, he has two grown up children, a son and a daughter.
 His house is called Alpe D'Huez, after the French mountain where he took the yellow jersey (the leader in the Tour de France) in 1976.
 When he came home that year, the bar where his supporters gathered every day to watch him win the Tour, was painted yellow entirely.

 During and after his professional career, Van Impe has never tested positive, refused a doping test or confessed having used doping.

-He has been honoured by a tasteful abstract statue on his bike, on a stone plinth on a small roundabout in Belgium at 180 km before the finish of Belgium's blue-ribband event, the Tour of Flanders.
+He has been commemorated with an abstract statue depicting him on his bike, installed on a stone plinth at a small roundabout in Belgium, approximately 180 km before the finish of the Tour of Flanders.

 Van Impe suffered a cardiac arrest in 2017, but completely recovered from it.